-As one of Australia's primary, best-in-class private tertiary education providers, the Company is nationally registered with TEQSA.
-TOP's Business School provides quality programs at both undergraduate and postgraduate levels.
+As one of Australia's primary and best-in-class private tertiary education providers, TOP has been nationally registered with TEQSA and also approved by TEQSA in May 2018 for Self-Accrediting Authority in the Broad Field of Education in Business and Commerce from AQF levels 5 to 9 including bachelor and master degree courses.
+In this Broad Field, TOP's Business School provides quality programs at both undergraduate and postgraduate levels.
 The relevant courses are also accredited by major professional bodies, such as ACCA, CPA Australia and CAANZ.
 The Company made history as it founded the very first Law School within a private higher education institute when both TEQSA and NSW LPAB officially accredited its degree program in Law.
-As at 30 June 2019, the Company had 1,258 EFTSL students with 32 programs across a range of award and non-award studies.
+As of 30 June 2020, the Company had 1,292 EFTSL students with 36 programs across a range of award and non-award studies.